 The Health and Science Pipeline Initiative (HASPI) began in 2006 as a grant-funded program in San Diego County that aimed to increase awareness and strengthen preparation for healthcare careers.
-Although the original grant period was concluded in November 2014, HASPI continues with collaboration and support from SB1070 funding and the Health Workforce Initiative.
+Career education continues to be a priority in the state of California and we are fortunate that HASPI continues to be supported.

 The HASPI resources have recently been updated to reflect the Next Generation Science Standards (NGSS) and Common Core State Standards (CCSS) as applicable.
 The course curriculum pages and teacher guides for each lab or activity contain information on which standards apply.

 How were the resources created?

 The HASPI resources have been created through collaboration with education and industry representatives, primarily in San Diego County.
 Through collaboration each lab or activity has been designed to have medical or healthcare application, while meeting the Next Generation Science Standards (NGSS) and Common Core State Standards (CCSS).

 The HASPI Curriculum Resources have been created to be used in "core" academic courses, other than an elective Anatomy & Physiology course.
 For example, the Medical Biology curriculum resources have been created using the standards that would be used in a core biology course that every student would be required to take.
 Incorporating medical and healthcare topics into core courses makes them more relevant, and reduces the chance that an "elective" course will be cut from a student's schedule.
 Any teacher can incorporate these resources into their own core courses WITHOUT creating a new course on their campus.

 No!
 The HASPI Curriculum Resources have been created using the NGSS and CCSS standards for core courses, and can simply be used as supplemental resources for a developed curriculum or they can be substituted in for labs or activities already used in core courses.

 What if I want a new course code for these Medical-Oriented courses?